TadPath/PUMA/README.md

 * It has advanced options not usually found on even expensive lab research scopes such as an augmented reality heads-up display and a computer-controlled spatial light modulator for optical Fourier filtration.
 * It is not restricted to using a camera, computer and screen for observations (although these may all be used, if desired).
 * It is designed to be easily used by those already familiar with standard bench-top microscopes - PUMA does NOT seek to 're-invent' the microscope.
 * It is designed to be fully DIY for those who want to have the greatest cost savings - and only uses widely available standard parts.
+However, for those not interested in DIY, PUMA is also commercially available ready-made from [OptArc.co.uk](https://www.optarc.co.uk/).

 Example Images from PUMA
 ------------------------